jcreedcmu/pyoro/DESIGN.md

 - The game is won by gaining access to the final room.
 In general, the carrot that is offered to players is gaining access to places.
 It is desirable to tease the existence of places before they're accessible.

+- There should be some indication of when a room is "finished".

 ### General Physics